QuokkaStake/ansible/README.md

 ansible_ssh_private_key_file=<your SSH keyfile>
 ```

 Specifically, you need to group all your hosts by chain (put all of the hosts on one chain under a group), and all hosts should be under `fullnodes` groups (either directly or indirectly).
-I personally use `validators` and `testnets` groups for mainnet and testnet validators, and `monitoring` for fullnodes used not for validators.
+We personally use `validators` and `testnets` groups for mainnet and testnet validators, and `monitoring` for fullnodes used not for validators.

 3. You need to specify the variables for each chain which will be later used for bootstrapping a node, such as github repository path, binary version, where to put a binary, minimal gas prices, seeds, peers, genesis path etc. Check out the files in `group_vars/` for reference.